-Why Use Engine Hones- The Flex-Hone Difference?A Flex-Hone, also known as an engine hone, can create an ideal finish for deglazing applications.
-Often know as a "glaze breaker" hone, the flexible hone removes the glaze or smooth surface from a worn cylinder wall.
+Why Use Engine Hones- The Flex-Hone@reg; Difference?A Flex-Hone tool can create an ideal finish for deglazing applications.
+Often known as a "glaze breaker" hone, the flexible tool removes the glaze or smooth surface from a worn cylinder wall.
 How does the glazing occur?
 In gasoline or diesel engines, pistons ride up and down within the engine, while maintaining a tight seal via the piston rings.
 Over time, this movement against the cylinder wall creates a smooth finish.
 If the cylinder walls are too smooth, rings will not seat properly and instead, they will "skate" over the surface.
 Smooth cylinder walls will also cause oil to not adhere to the walls causing other problems.

 The breaking in process is the most common way to install new piston rings.
 It is important that a small amount of wear occur between the rings and cylinder wall in order to seat the rings properly and ensure a gas-tight seal.
 Using engine hones create a 45 degree crosshatch angle of tiny grooves in the cylinder wall.
 These groves create the oil holding crosshatch as well as produce the proper friction needed to seat the rings properly.

-Other Engine Hone ApplicationsThe Flex-Hone has become the common solution for finishing other engine components such as main bearing bores, con rod big end tunnels, camshaft bores or tunnels, valve guides, lifter bores, hydraulic lifter bores, head gasket dowels and water pump tubing.
-In addition to engine components, the Flex-Hone can also be used for brake cylinders, clutch and brake master cylinders and brake rotors.
-Flex-Hones are the perfect solution to many of your automotive cylinder maintenance needs.
+Other Engine Hone ApplicationsThe Flex-Hone® tool has become the common solution for finishing other engine components such as main bearing bores, con rod big end tunnels, camshaft bores or tunnels, valve guides, lifter bores, hydraulic lifter bores, head gasket dowels and water pump tubing.
+In addition to engine components, the Flex-Hone tool can also be used for brake cylinders, clutch and brake master cylinders and brake rotors.
+Flex-Hone tools are the perfect solution to many of your automotive cylinder maintenance needs.
 You may be asking yourself if a Flex-Hone finish is necessary on all of these components.
 Some argue that it isn't.
-The Flex-Hone finish will improve engine component longevity and improve the life of components by reducing friction, reducing heat and retaining oil where it is necessary.
+The Flex-Hone® finish will improve engine component longevity and improve the life of components by reducing friction, reducing heat and retaining oil where it is necessary.
 Doesn't this sound like what most rebuilds are about?
 You decide.

-For more information on Flex-Hone applications, check out the Flexhone Blog!
+For more information on Flex-Hone tool applications, check out the Flex-Hone Blog!